SeekingFor/jfniki/readme.txt

 Follow the "Quick Start" intructions.

+You can use the "Store" link to save the current app state.
+The stored app state is automatically reloaded when the plugin loads.

 OTHER DOC:
 See quickstart.txt in the doc directory (The default page when an empty wiki is displayed).
 It has some notes on experimental support for Freetalk implemented by sethcg.

 KNOWN ISSUES:
-o "Cancel" sometimes fails.
+o When running stand alone, jfnikidb.dat is stored UNENCRYPTED.
+It contains private keys.
+  Use a safe location. i.e an encrypted / and / or removable drive. jfniki will never write this file unless you tell it to by starting with a jfnikidb.dat file as described above. o "Cancel" sometimes fails.
 [WORKAROUND: load and unload the plugin / kill restart the stand alone app.] o FMS Id displays "???" when importing config with non-default FCP host and/or port.
   [WORKAROUND: Click "Done", then click view again and the FMS Id should be correctly displayed.]